GuidesProduct development

 Negative scope

-It's important to highlight what you’ll not include in the release to keep the development team focused on what matters most.
+It's important to highlight what you’ll not include in the release to keep the focused on what matters most.
 By detailing what's out of scope, you can save the development teams from going down dead ends that only take up time and additional costs to the project.

 Also, consider outlining elements that are out of scope but that you might consider in future product enhancements.